Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Bounding Operational Privacy Risks

 \subsection{Discussion of the Theoretical Results}

 \paragraph{Computing the bounds in practice.} Effective usage of our baseline-specific bounds in \cref{stmt:f-to-succ-informal,stmt:f-to-adv} requires an analysis of a privacy-preserving algorithm in terms of $f$-DP.
-Although other variants of DP imply $f$-DP, e.g., via \cref{eq:dp-to-f} for a single pair of $(\varepsilon, \delta)$ guarantees, such conversions are loose~\cite{kulynych2024attack}.
+Although different variants of DP imply $f$-DP, e.g., via \cref{eq:dp-to-f} for a single pair of $(\varepsilon, \delta)$ guarantees, such conversions are loose~\cite{kulynych2024attack}.
 For simple mechanisms such as Gaussian or Laplace~\cite{dwork2014algorithmic}, exact trade-off curves are known~\cite{dong2019gaussian}.
-For more complex, e.g., composed, algorithms such as DP-SGD, there are two ways to obtain the corresponding $f$ curve.
-First, we can estimate it using \cref{eq:dp-to-f} from the \emph{privacy profile} of the algorithm~\cite{balle2018privacy}, i.e., the set of all attainable $(\varepsilon, \delta)$-DP pairs.
-This method has been used for privacy auditing previously~\cite{nasr2023tight} and is possible because recent privacy \emph{accounting} algorithms~\cite[see, e.g.,][]{gopi2021numerical,alghamdi2022saddle,doroshenko2022connect} for DP-SGD are capable of tightly characterizing privacy properties.
+For more complex algorithms such as DP-SGD~\cite{abadi2016deep}, there are two ways for obtaining the corresponding curve.

+First, we can estimate it using \cref{eq:dp-to-f} from the privacy profile of the algorithm~\cite{balle2018privacy}, i.e., the set of all attainable $(\varepsilon, \delta)$-DP pairs.
+This method has been used for privacy auditing previously~\cite{nasr2023tight}.
 Second, it is possible to analyze DP-SGD or other algorithms that are compositions of (subsampled) Gaussian and Laplace mechanisms using a direct method~\cite{kulynych2024attack}.
-See \cref{sec:exp} for examples.
+Both approaches provide tight analyses when using state-of-the-art accounting tools as a backbone, such as the Connect-the-Dots accountant~\cite{doroshenko2022connect}.
+In particular, prior work~\cite{nasr2023tight} has shown that the upper bounds on privacy leakage obtained with the modern accounting techniques can be nearly reached by empirical attacks in the SMIA threat model.